supertetelman/deepops/docs/deepops/testing.md

 | MAAS Deployment | | | | Used regularly, no automated testing
 | MIG configuration | | | | No testing support

+> Note: There are currently some issues with the CentOS 8 tests running out of disk space and failing.

 ## DeepOps Deployment Validation